 Treatment Strategies for Adults with Congenital Heart Defects

 The goal of treatment for a congenital heart condition is to restore the heart’s function as much as possible and reduce the severity of symptoms.
 Commonly recommended treatments include lifestyle modifications, medications, and surgery.

 Your specific type of heart defect will affect the treatment strategy your Dignity Health doctor will recommend.
 Mild abnormalities might not require any treatment, while more serious problems may need aggressive remedies.
 Regardless of your condition, your cardiologist will likely urge you to get regular check-ups for the rest of your life.

 Women with congenital heart disease should talk to their cardiologist before beginning family planning.
 Pregnancy carries additional risks for women affected by heart defects.

 Dignity Health hospitals offer advanced diagnostic procedures and treatment protocols for a wide range of heart conditions.
-Take our online heart risk assessment to learn more about your heart health, and talk to your doctor about our trusted cardiac care today.
+Talk to your doctor about our trusted cardiac care today.